DanielsWebDevelopment/AllInOne-Financial-Website/README.md

 ### The AllInOne Website merges all your banks into one place!

 ## AllInOne was designed for users to who'd like to keep things a little cleaner
-The website's was developed for a users banking needs and other nesessities as well allowing users to search for there type a bank, add it to there profile and be able to bank from there without
+This website was developed for a users banking needs and other necessities as well allowing users to search for there type a bank, add it to there profile and be able to bank from there without
 the use of multiple banking apps on your phone.